SciPyCourse2021/notes/05_numpy_dtype/05_numpy_dtype.md

     - how much memory (in bytes) would `a = np.zeros(100000000000, dtype=np.uint8)` use? what would happen if I tried this on my 16 GB laptop? `MemoryError`

 - **floats**: always signed, and made of `mantissa * 10^exponent`, e.g. `1.23456789e02`
-    - some bits that make up a float are used for the mantissa, some for the exponent
+    - some of the bits in memory that make up a float are used for the mantissa, some for the exponent
     - bigger float data types have greater resolution (mantissa) and greater range (exponent), but use more memory
     - `np.float16`, `np.float32`, `np.float64` use 2, 4 and 8 bytes.
 Is there a `np.float8`?
         - `a = np.zeros(5, dtype=np.float16)` uses `5*2` bytes of memory